All About Mixtures

 scherer-organ

-Mixtures, not just about the noise
+Mixtures, not just about power

 It is certainly true that adding a mixture to the chorus makes the chorus much brighter and louder.
 But, depending on how the mixture is designed and voiced, and how it fits with the rest of the chorus, a mixture can make the organ vocal.
 I don't mean to literally make the organ "speak" words.
 Instead, by mimicking the formant structure of vowels, mixtures can add a vocal-like color that has powerful musical effects.